joshfinnie/joshfinnie.com/src/pages/blog/rusty-react-for-2021.md

 ---

-title: "Adding WebAssembly (using Rust) for Fast React Components"
+title: "Using WebAssembly (created in Rust) for Fast React Components"
 date: "2021-11-22"
 tags:
   - "rust"